Where the Drowned Girls Go: Plot

 Where the Drowned Girls Go follows Cora Miller.
-At the beginning of the novel, readers learn more about Cora's history: in an attempt to commit suicide following relentless bullying from peers regarding her weight, she found a door into the Trenches, "a magical undersea world where she was a mermaid and a hero, valued for her bulk and her strength".
+At the beginning of the novel, readers learn more about Cora's history: after a suicide attempt following relentless bullying from peers regarding her weight, she found a door into the Trenches, "a magical undersea world where she was a mermaid and a hero, valued for her bulk and her strength".
 After being pushed out of the Trenches, Cora returned to school, where she faced further scrutiny, this time because of her rainbow skin and turquoise hair.
 Eleanor West, matron of the School for Wayward Children and a former adventurer herself, found Cora and invited her to the school, where she could live with other adventurers.

 In Come Tumbling Down Cora had travelled to the Moors and been lured into the seas by the Drowned Gods.
 After returning to the School for Wayward Children, Cora suffers nightly from the call of the Drowned Gods, and ultimately asks the school's matron, Eleanor West, to transfer to the Whitethorn Institute, where children who have gone on magical adventures aim to forget their journeys to return to the 'real world'.
 After transferring schools, Cora is subjected to strict rules enforced on her as a result of living in a so-called 'nonsense world'.
 As Cora is adjusting to the school, and experiencing bullying from other students, her former classmate Sumi, a girl who lived in the nonsense world of Confection and is made of candy, joins the school with aims to rescue Cora.

 Mystery unfolds as Sumi, Cora, and their classmates learn Whitethorn's dark secrets and plot to escape.